ZaneBaker2001/rag-policy-copilot/README.md

 | Confident Rate |  97.37% |
 | Abstain Rate   |   2.63% |

-Takeaways:
+Key takeaways:
-- The model operates with great confidence.
+- The model operates with great confidence (97.37%).
 - The model refrains from providing incorrect/inaccurate answers.
-- The model can handle most of the evaluation cases.
+- The model can handle most of the evaluation cases (86.84%).